EBjerrum/pICalculax/README.md

 ```
 #!/usr/bin/python
-""" Example usage of the peppKalib for pI prediction of unmodified and modified peptides """
+""" Example usage of the pICalculax for pI prediction of unmodified and modified peptides """

 from __future__ import print_function
-from peppKalib import find_pKas, pI
+from pICalculax import find_pKas, pI
 from rdkit import Chem
 from rdkit.Chem import Draw